Skip to main content

 Gravel roads and long private drives are a different beast than a short residential driveway.
 You're dealing with longer distances, heavier traffic loads, and maintenance that compounds over time if the initial build isn't right.
 The good news: the math is the same, but the decisions around depth, gravel type, and layering matter a lot more.

 This guide covers how to calculate gravel for a private road, which gravel types hold up best, realistic costs, and how to reduce long-term maintenance.
+For a quick number, use our free gravel calculator.
 For a shorter residential driveway, see our gravel driveway guide instead.

 Gravel Road Calculator